-Now that we've discovered the joy of open kitchens, how could we go back to awkward galleys and closed doors?
-Culinary masterminds shouldn't be cramped into a tiny space so they can chop, sweat, and stir while the rest of their family kicks back.
-An open kitchen combines the best of both worlds: enjoying the company of those you love and cooking your favorite meals.
+Now that we've discovered the joy of open cook spaces, how could we go back to awkward galley kitchens with full-height walls and closed doors?
+Culinary masterminds shouldn't be crammed into a tiny space so they can chop, sweat, and stir while the rest of their family kicks back.
+Luckily, an open floor plan combines the best of both worlds: enjoying the company of those you love and cooking your favorite meals.

-1. Two islands are twice the excitement.
+1. Two islands offer twice the excitement.

 2. Keep it crisp and clean.

 3. ...
-Or go wild with color.
+Or go wild with colorful accents.

 5. Nix the clutter.